marco29201/visdat-course/docs/tools-and-workflow.md

 Modern software development relies on a robust set of tools that enable collaboration, version control, and reproducible workflows.
 This course emphasizes industry-standard practices that you'll encounter in professional engineering environments.

+> **📽️ Quick Reference:** See Lecture 1 Slides (01-fundamentals-and-tools-marp.html) for a condensed overview and live demos.

 ## Git & Version Control

 ### What is Git?